All music majors are subject to Cape Breton University’s undergraduate admission requirements.

 No audition is required as our program focuses on the study of music rather than on performance.
 However, we do offer performance courses.
 Some require students to have a level of performance competence that will be assessed by the course instructors before the course starts.

 Students are required to take a number of theory courses for the BACS Music Major program.
 Theory courses are also open to other CBU students.
-All theory students must meet the following requirements.

 Students must have a minimum level of competency with music literacy, approximate to the level expected to pass a Royal Conservatory of Music Grade II Rudiments exam.
 This includes the ability read and write basic musical notation on bass and treble clef as well as knowing: